 Summer break is almost here, and it's the perfect time for some good old fashioned family bonding.
 Here's why you should make QT your top priority.

 Children who spend time with their parents participating in activities together build a positive sense of self-worth.
 When children feel that they are valued by their parents, they feel more positive about themselves.
 Family activities don't have to be expensive or luxurious to be meaningful.
 Take a walk together, go for a bike ride or play a game of basketball in the driveway.
 The important part is just being together and enjoying each other's company.

 Families who share everyday activities together as well as share vacations or daily excursions as a group form strong, emotional ties.
-A study published in the journal, "Family Relations", found that families who enjoy group activities together share a stronger emotional bond as well as an ability to adapt well to situations as a family.
+Studies have found that families who enjoy group activities together share a stronger emotional bond as well as an ability to adapt well to situations as a family.
 Share your favorite hobbies, sports, books, movies or other favorite activities and build strong family ties for life.

 Family time creates warm memories for parents and children alike.
 Children with happy family memories are more likely to create a loving environment for their own children when they grow up.
 Learning to work and play as a family unit is one of the best lessons children can be taught so they can develop into competent adults and parents.

 Spending time together as a family helps busy parents reconnect with their children.
 Children tend to share more information about their lives while enjoying an activity with you rather than when you ask them "What did you do today?"
 It is also a time when life lessons, like sharing, fairness and compassion, can be reinforced without conflict.
 Children grow and change quickly, so family time is a wonderful time to get to know your child better.

 Originally published June 2011.
 Updated May 2017.